 Best Laptop Under $500: Dell Inspiron 17

-Update 1/16/2014: The Dell Inspiron 17 we originally recommended is no longer available.
-A similar model is available from Dell for $499, with an updated 4th generation i3 processor, but only 4GB of RAM and a 500GB hard drive.
+Update 4/28/2014: The Dell Inspiron 17 we originally recommended is still available on Amazon.
+However, a newer model is available for $476.98 with an updated 4th generation i3 processor, but only 4GB of RAM and a 500GB hard drive.
+We believe most people would benefit more from the additional RAM and hard drive capacity of our original recommendation over the newer model.

 The Dell Inspiron 17 wins our award for Best Laptop Under $500 with solid performance, a large display, yet surprisingly sleek and light-weight design.